RickDB/PlexMALSync/README.md

 # Plex to MyAnimeList Sync

-If you have manage your Anime library via Plex this will allow you to sync your library to MyAnimeList.net, recommend using Plex with the HAMA agent for best Anime name matches.
+If you manage your Anime with Plex this will allow you to sync your libraries to MyAnimeList.net, recommend using Plex with the [HAMA agent](https://github.com/ZeroQI/Hama.bundle) for best Anime name matches.

 ### Step 1 - Retrieve your unique Plex token: